santush87/CashDeskModule/README.md

 2. **TRANSACTION.txt**: This file will store the transaction records.

    After each request, both files will be updated accordingly.

+## Postman Collection
+The project includes a Postman collection for testing the module's functionalities.
+The collection file is named Cash desk module.postman_collection.json and contains the following requests:

+1. **Withdrawal 1**: Withdraw 100 BGN, denomination: 5x10 BGN, 1x50 BGN.
+2. **Withdrawal 2**: Withdraw 500 EUR, denomination: 10x50 EUR.
+3. **Deposit 1**: Deposit 600 BGN, denomination: 10x10 BGN, 10x50 BGN.
+4. **Deposit 2**: Deposit 200 BGN, denomination: 5x20 EUR, 2x50 EUR.
+5. **Check Balance**: Check the balance and denominations.

+## Using the Postman Collection
+1. Open Postman.
+2. Import the collection by clicking on Import in the top left corner.
+3. Select the **Cash desk module.postman_collection.json** file from your file system.
+4. The collection will appear in your Postman workspace.
+You can now run the requests to interact with the CashDeskModule.

 ## Configuration
 Configuration details and properties can be found in the src/main/resources directory.
 Adjust the settings according to your environment requirements.